slamora/brackets-wiki/Troubleshooting.md

 * HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\

 **Warning:** Editing the Windows Registry can easily cause problems with your system, so edit it manually at your own risk.
 Another option is to use a tool such as Revo Uninstaller to uninstall Chrome.

+### Keep Chrome Open
+Try leaving an extra blank tab open in the instance of Chrome that is launched by Live Preview.
+This prevents Chrome from shutting down and restarting between each file, so Live Preview will launch faster; this may reduce some intermittent errors.

+### Restart Your Computer
+If you keep getting errors when trying to launch Chrome, or if you keep getting prompted to restart Chrome, try rebooting your machine.
+Rebooting has resolved many odd issues with Live Development.

 ### Re-install Brackets